lblake/react-api-users/README.md

 3: Only display users name and email on the CSS cards on the homepage.
 Clicking on a CSS card you should be redirected to a new page where you will display all the information for a user

 # Installation

+install node if not already installed on your computer

+After installing node you will need to do the following:

+1: Clone the repository

+2: After installing node open your IDE or Terminal or Git bash in the cloned directory and run the following command npm install to install the project dependencies